A mega backdoor Roth IRA is a retirement strategy that allows high-income earners to make after-tax contributions to a Roth IRA.

 Step Two: Make the Conversion

-Roth IRAs have income limits that restrict high-income earners from utilizing the retirement strategy.
-If you earn beyond these limits, you are essentially unable to contribute to a Roth IRA without a strategic approach like the Mega Backdoor Roth IRA.
+Roth IRAs have income limits that restrict high-income earners from utilizing this retirement strategy.
+If you earn beyond these limits, you are essentially unable to contribute to a Roth IRA without a strategic approach like the mega backdoor Roth IRA.

 Is a Mega Backdoor Roth Worth It?